Meet Long Island Periodontist Dr. Scharf

 While completing his residency, Dr. Scharf was asked to join a group practice in general dentistry in Plainview, New York.
 The years he spent practicing family dentistry gave him a unique perspective as a specialist working together with general dentists to provide the best care for his patients.

 Dr. Scharf returned to school full-time for specialty training in the field of Periodontics while continuing his general practice on a part-time basis.
-He was one of four dentists chosen out of over 200 applicants for the highly competitive position as a postdoctoral resident in periodontics at New York University, received exhaustive training, and did extensive clinical research in the fields of both periodontics and dental implants.
+He was 1 of 4 dentists chosen out of over 200 applicants for the highly competitive position as a postdoctoral resident in periodontics at New York University, received exhaustive training, and did extensive clinical research in the fields of both dental implants and Periodontics.

 Leader in His Field